krishnadevz/movie-review-analysis-using-twitter-api/README.md

 5.after searching all we can predict from this things i created cloud overtheir using <b>Rcloud</b> function you can try that .

 6.After creating that Rcloud we are going to search Most frequent words in that tweets From that we can say movie is good or bad means from my theory i predict movie result using mostfrequent words this all
+# And in the last in code section you get short commented description of project hope you read that carefully

 # Thank you Hope You understand Stay Tuned.